310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Shu %}
 ……
 {% endbubble %}

 {% bubble Kanata past %}
 ……
 {% endbubble %}

 {% bubble Shu %}
-… Kanata.
+…Kanata.
 {% endbubble %}

 {% bubble Kanata past %}
 yes? what is it, shu?

-that was your Name, right? you have a Name, all of you! hehehe~…♪
+that was your Name, right? you have a Name, all of you! fufufu~…♪

 and so! because my Name is shinkai kanata, you called me “Kanata”, yes? am i right?
 {% endbubble %}

 {% bubble Shu %}
 Yes, you’re correct.
 However, I still don’t understand what you’re trying to say.

 It is painfully clear to me that you have had quite a unique lifestyle for half of your lifetime, but how does that have anything to do with me?
 I don’t see where this conversation is heading.
 {% endbubble %}

 {% bubble Kanata past %}
 huh? it is Painful for you? shall i cure you? curing is my Weakest point, though…?

 ah! i heard Mermaid flesh works for all kinds of Diseases! how about you try eating me~? ♪
 {% endbubble %}

 {% bubble Shu %}
 I have no interest in cannibalism! *Non*!
 I feel like puking just by the thought!
 {% endbubble %}

 {% bubble Kanata past %}
 puking…? so not only is it Painful for you, but it is making you feel Disgusted…? are you Feeling ill?
 {% endbubble %}
 ## Chapter 5
 {% img /img/es/eventstory/meteorimpact/secondhalfch5.jpg %}